2006 Madrid–Barajas Airport bombing: Aftermath

 After the blast, Aena immediately closed Terminal 4 and hundreds of flights were interrupted.
 Flights at the other three terminals were not affected.
 At 2:00pm, some flights started departing, while Aena asked passengers to only use public transport in order to go to the terminal.
 After several hours, regular air traffic resumed and by 7:00pm, 388 out of the 575 scheduled had already departed from the terminal.

-During the following days, firemen and emergency services kept on removing debris at the scene of the blast and around 25,000 tones of it had been removed by January 21.
+During the following days, firemen and emergency services kept on removing debris at the scene of the blast and around 25,000 tons of it had been removed by 21 January.
 The huge amount of debris made it difficult to rescue the bodies of the dead.
-The body of Carlos Alonso Palate was found inside his car on January 4, and was repatriated to Ecuador on the following day, when Diego Armando Estacio's body was found, who was sent back home on January 7.
+The body of Carlos Alonso Palate was found inside his car on 4 January, and was repatriated to Ecuador on the following day, when Diego Armando Estacio's body was found, who was sent back home on 7 January.
 Both bodies departed from the Torrejón Air Base on planes arranged by the Spanish government, who also granted the Spanish nationality to descendants of the dead.

 Several authorities visited the bomb site during the days after the blast.
-On January 3, Leader of the People's Party Mariano Rajoy visited the bomb site along with President of Madrid Esperanza Aguirre and mayor of Madrid Alberto Ruiz-Gallardón.
+On 3 January, Leader of the People's Party Mariano Rajoy visited the bomb site along with President of Madrid Esperanza Aguirre and mayor of Madrid Alberto Ruiz-Gallardón.
 Rodriguez Zapatero visited the scene on the following day.